How to get rid of swelling on the cheek. What to do if your cheek is swollen, but the tooth does not hurt

 Injuries

 Mechanical damage to the cheek can cause swelling.
-In such situations, differential diagnosis is not difficult: changes arose after a bruise.
-If the impact of the object affected the area of \u200b\u200bthe eye, where there is loose subcutaneous fat, the swelling will last longer.
-Internal tissue trauma against the teeth is possible, in such a situation, healing can be expected within 2-3 weeks.
-The best help is to apply ice immediately after the injury and hold.
+In such situations, differential diagnosis is not difficult: the changes arose after the injury.
+If an object hits the area of the eye, where there is loose subcutaneous fat, the swelling will last longer.
+Internal tissue injury from the teeth is possible; in this situation, healing can be expected within 2-3 weeks.
+The best help is to apply ice immediately after the injury and hold it there.

 Allergic reaction